 Neighborhoods like Dimond District, now known for its Latino presence, was once called Little Germany and the Oktoberfest celebrations continue there to this day.
 Standing alongside in this patchwork of diverse neighborhoods are areas like Chinatown.
-Settled in 1850, shortly after the gold rush, it has been home to bestselling novelist Amy Tan and Kung Fu icon Bruce Lee.
+Settled in 1850, it has been home to the likes of bestselling novelist Amy Tan and Kung Fu legend Bruce Lee.
 Now more pan-Asian than strictly Chinese, the area is a haven for foodies seeking authentic and innovative fare from China, Vietnam and Korea.
 Try noodles at Shan Dong and Banh Mi at Cam Huong.
 Then there is the Glenview neighborhood, a quiet – but quaint –enclave for those liking to escape the bustle of the city and Piedmont, described as “one long sidewalk of restaurants and shops.”

-If you are looking for the bustle and innovation of a 21 st Century city firing on all cylinders, then Uptown in the place to be.
+If you are looking for the bustle and innovation of a 21st Century city firing on all cylinders, then Uptown in the place to be.
 A haven for hipsters and techies, this is a neighborhood with something new opening almost every week in a landscape of well-lit Art Deco architecture.
-Any list of Uptowns favorites places would be hopelessly out of date, so the only thing to do is go and take it all in for yourself.
+Any list of current Uptowns favorite places would be hopelessly out of date by the time you read this, so the only thing to do is go and take it all in for yourself.

 Tying these compact, but diverse neighborhoods together is Downtown.
 Unlike most downtowns, this isn’t just a business district, but an intersection of all that city of neighborhoods has to offer.
-Badly in need of renovation just a few years ago, the Victorian storefronts of downtown have been repurposed to reflect the crossroads of cultures that call Oakland home.
+The Victorian storefronts of downtown have been repurposed to reflect the crossroads of cultures that call Oakland home.
 For uniquely Oakland gifts, stop into local favorite Oaklandish, a lifestyle apparel brand manufactured in town and dedicated to “local love”, and they aren’t just talking about hippies, either.
 Come for a long weekend – or longer still – Oakland will keep you guessing.